 The series of three Honors classes fulfills three of the four classes necessary for the SOJC’s “core context” requirement.
 For Public Relations majors, their fourth core context class must be J 494 Strategic Communications Research Methods.
 For other SOJC majors, any approved core context class (from either list “A” or “B”) can finish the requirement.

 Students will complete a one-credit thesis workshop during fall term of the senior year and then prepare and present an original piece of scholarship or creative work by the end of the senior year.
 The thesis must have a theoretical base (developed during the sequence of Honors courses) and will demonstrate the student’s advanced thinking and ability.
 A traditional thesis would consist of a research project under the supervision of a faculty member.
 Depending on your academic concentration, you might also create a documentary, a prototype of a magazine, a public service campaign, or some other type of professional-level work that you can also present to prospective employers.

 If you are a student in the Clark Honors College, your CHC thesis will be accepted as your Honors Program thesis as long as an SOJC faculty member is your primary adviser.
 The CHC one-credit prospectus class would also take the place of the SOJC-specific workshop.

 What does the application process look like?

-A 2-8 page writing sample that reflects both your writing and your critical thinking skills.
-A class essay from J201 (preferred) or a subject like English, History or Comparative Literature would be appropriate, but a “professional” sample such as a newspaper article would not be.
+A 2-8 page writing sample that reflects your writing, research and critical thinking skills.
+A research paper from a journalism course is preferred, but papers written for other subjects are acceptable.
+A “professional” sample such as a newspaper article would not be suitable.
 This writing sample should be uploaded as a .pdf through the online application.
 The online portal will only accept one .pdf.
-If you would like to submit a second writing sample, send it separately to email@example.com with the words “Second Writing Sample for Honors Program” in the email subject line.
+If you would like to submit a second writing sample, send it separately to firstname.lastname@example.org with the words “Second Writing Sample for Honors Program” in the email subject line.